U.S. Route 66 in Oklahoma: Tulsa to Kansas border

-Route 66 then follows SH-66 northeast through Verdigris and into Claremore.
+US 66 then follows SH-66 northeast through Verdigris and into Claremore.
 One may either continue on SH-66 all the way through town, or divert one block west and take the older alignment down J.M Davis Blvd.
 The route re-joins SH-66 via Stuart Roosa Dr., at the north end of town.

-Route 66 then proceeds north and east via SH-66.
+US 66 then proceeded north and east via SH-66.
 Other communities along this stretch of road include Sequoyah, Foyil, and Busyhead.
 In Chelsea, SH-28 briefly merges with SH-66, then diverges north after about 5 blocks, while SH-66 continues toward White Oak.
 After White Oak, US 60/US 69 join the route.
 Just beyond this intersection, SH-2 joins the route as the road continues to Vinita.
-In the downtown area of Vinita, SH-2 diverges to the north while US 60/US 69/Route 66 turn to the right.
+In the downtown area of Vinita, SH-2 diverges to the north while US 60/US 66/US 69 turn to the right.
 The highway crosses I-44 just east of the city and intersects with SH-82 and SH-85.
 At the latter junction, the highway takes a turn to the north and continues through Afton.

 Just east of Afton, there are two possible alignments: